 San Francisco, CA Securities Fraud Lawyer

 There are many types of fraud that can result in federal charges, including wire fraud and mail fraud.
 One of the most serious charges of fraud one can face is securities fraud.
 While California and other states do have security fraud laws on the books, the majority of crimes are handled under federal statutes.
-If you are being investigated or have already been charged, you need to contact a San Francisco, CA securities fraud lawyer to help defend you against these allegations.
+If you are being investigated or have already been charged, you need to contact a securities fraud lawyer in San Francisco, CA to help defend you against these allegations.

 What Is Securities Fraud?

 Security fraud is considered a white-collar crime.
 Securities refer to different types of investments, including banknotes, corporate stocks, investment contracts, and municipal bonds.
 Security fraud occurs when one party cheats, deceives, lies, or steals another party for financial gain using one or more securities.

 There are several types of securities fraud that can be charged:

 - Churning: This type of securities fraud occurs when a broker pressures a person to invest excessively into one security in order for the broker to earn more from the commission and fees associated with those investments.